adtork/vWAN-Traffic-Flow-Scenarios/README.md

 Under this configuration, we effectively push down RFC1918 prefixes to each ExpressRoute branch, thereby providing a supernet of transit connectivity.

 # Conclusion
-I hoped this guide provided a better understanding of how packets flow in and out of the services utilized in vWAN.
-Based on this knowledge, users can decide which Infrastructure units they should start with in terms of Gbps for each respective vhub.
+I hoped this guide helped to furnish a more profound comprehension of packet flow dynamics within the services employed in vWAN.
+Armed with this understanding, users are enabled to make informed decisions regarding the initial infrastructure units, in terms of Gbps, that should be allocated to each respective vhub.